 For an extra level of clarity, the content team uses the Board View to see exactly what tasks they’ve been assigned to, which are still open, and if there are any directions in the form of task descriptions or attached files on how to complete them.

-They also reference further feedback, guidelines, and comments in Paymo when their Slack channels get too crowded, to make sure no details are lost or missed during conversations with the account managers.
+They also reference further feedback, guidelines, and comments in Paymo when their Slack channels get too crowded, to make sure no detail is lost or missed during conversations with the account managers.

 Looking back at when they were on the verge of losing clients, Mike, Rob, and their team can now stop worrying if they have enough bandwidth to take on new and engaging projects.